pypeit/PypeIt/doc/help/pypeit_sensfunc.rst

       -s SENS_FILE, --sens_file SENS_FILE
                             Configuration file with sensitivity function parameters
       -f FLATFILE, --flatfile FLATFILE
-                            Use the flat file for computing the sensitivity function.
+                            Use a flat calibration file to compute the blaze function when generating the sensitivity function.
+This is helpful to account for small scale undulations in the sensitivity function.
 Note that it is not possible to set --flatfile and simultaneously use a .sens file with the --sens_file option.
 If you are using a .sens file, set the flatfile there via e.g.:

                                 [sensfunc]
                                      flatfile = Calibrations/Flat_A_0_DET01.fits